-- Aldi is selling the DeLonghi Argento kettle for $59.99 and the Argento 4-slice toaster for $89.99 and the Dedica espresso machine for $179 as part of its Special Buy deals on Saturday 23 May
+- Aldi is selling the DeLonghi Argento kettle for $69.99, the Argento 4-slice toaster for $89.99 and the Dedica espresso machine for $179 as part of its Special Buy deals on Wednesday 22 November

-If you're looking to spruce up your kitchen, you might be tempted by Aldi's Special Buys deal for Saturday 23 May: DeLonghi Argento kettles for $59.99 and 4-slice toasters for $89.99 and Dedica coffee machines for $179.
+If you're looking to spruce up your kitchen, you might be tempted by Aldi's deal this Wednesday 22 November: DeLonghi Argento kettles for $69.99, Argento 4-slice toasters for $89.99 and Dedica coffee machines for $179.

-- You'll need to go in-store to buy.
-If you buy from another retailer you may be able to have it delivered.
+- You'll need to go instore to buy.
+However, if you buy from another retailer you may be able to have it delivered.

 - With the Black Friday sales upon us, and Boxing Day just around the corner, you may be able to pick up a good deal on a similar product online.
-We've tested kettles ranging from $20 to $349 RRP and toasters ranging from $20 to $379 RRP so you can check our reviews before you bag yourself a bargain in the sales.
+We've tested kettles ranging from $24 to $269 and toasters ranging from $25 to $499, so check our reviews before you bag yourself a bargain in the sales.

 Things to consider before you buy

-When we tested the Argento Flora 4-slice toaster, we only gave it a score of 52% for performance.
+When we tested the Argento Flora 4-slice toaster, we gave it a CHOICE Expert Score of just 58%.
 It wasn't great at toasting frozen or multigrain bread, and didn't do a particularly good job of producing the same toast colour cycle after cycle.